Luis de la Fuente: career, method and lessons for coaches

 First steps on the bench

 His coaching career began in 1997 at Portugalete.
-He then moved to Aurrera de Vitoria, Bilbao Athletic and Deportivo Alavés.
-It was not a direct route to the elite, but a learning phase in very different environments.
+He then moved to Aurrera de Vitoria, ran the Sevilla FC youth team for four seasons (coaching Sergio Ramos and Jesús Navas), one season at the Athletic youth team, two spells at Bilbao Athletic (2006-2007 and 2009-2011) and a brief stint at Deportivo Alavés in 2011.
+It was not a direct route to the elite, but a long learning phase in very different environments.

 That period is especially interesting for grassroots coaches.
 In those contexts, the coach does not just prepare matches.
 He must also develop players, adapt to limited resources, manage expectations and sustain an idea even when results do not always follow.